 - Work with your POS: Reach out to your POS partner to ask what solutions they offer for creating an in-house delivery system.
 Brands like Toast and Revel frequently offer discounts on their online ordering and delivery modules to current customers.

 If you are interested in creating an end-to-end in-house delivery solution, with or without also partnering with third-party platforms, take time to look into each company as well as your own POS software options.
-Check out our articles on How to set up Online Ordering and Delivery for Restaurants and 7 Best Online Ordering Systems for Restaurants for detailed guides.
+Check out our article 7 Best Online Ordering Systems for Restaurants for detailed guides.

 Third-Party Delivery Services Frequently Asked Questions (FAQ)